If you’re on a tight budget, Wellington, New Zealand’s capital, has many attractions that are free or low-cost.

 Where I Stayed

-Wellington’s YHA (now Haka House) is conveniently located on the edge of the city near the waterfront.
+Wellington’s YHA (now Haka House) is conveniently located on the city’s edge near the waterfront.
 It’s an easy walk to downtown Wellington and its many attractions.

 Facilities